 Oat and soy milks are higher in carbohydrates whereas almond, coconut and hemp milks are lower in calories, so can be great options when you’re using a larger volume of milk, such as in a smoothie.
 Oat milk is especially great if you’re looking to get a little more daily fibre intake!

 Each milk alternative has pro’s and con’s so it’s about balancing what you’re looking to get more of in your diet, and if you don’t have any dietary requirements then just go for the taste!

 Milk alternatives are a good option if you’re avoiding lactose, or prefer the flavour but don’t forget cow’s milk is also really nutritious.
 It contains calcium, protein, vitamins and minerals, all key in a healthy balanced diet.

 *The exception is hemp milk as there is naturally occurring calcium in hemp.

 If you’re keen to learn a little more about what milk might be right for you, here’s a table that displays the average nutritional value for differing milks:

 Meet the Expert

-Kate is the face behind Fresh Start Experts, keeping up to date with discussions in the Fresh Start Facebook Group and jumping in with nutritional advice where necessary.
-With a degree in Food Science and Nutrition from the University of Auckland, she’s more than qualified to be dishing out tips and tricks for health.
-Kate is a big believer in the Fresh Start ethos, in that it’s not about what we can’t have, but what we can nourish ourselves with!
-Kate loves working at My Food Bag surrounded by others who are just as excited about all things food as she is.
+Kate is one of our Fresh Start Experts, who grew up in sunny Tauranga; home to the infamous Mount Maunganui and great surf.
+She has a bachelor’s degree in Food Science and Nutrition from the University of Auckland, so she’s more than qualified to be dishing out tips and tricks for health.
+Kate’s favourite food is avocados (especially when combined with peanut butter and hot sauce) as well as big golden peaches grown on her granny’s tree (hence her foodie name!).
+Kate loves working at My Food Bag surrounded by others who are just as excited about all things food as she is!